doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 TESAME is a useful mod editing program that we will use exclusively to delete bad references within a plugin.
 1. [Download TESAME](http://mw.modhistory.com/download-95-5289) and extract the contents to your Morrowind root folder in a new folder called "TESAME"

+## Optional Tools
+Tools that are not used in this guide, or are part of optional steps.
+While not strictly needed, if you plan to experiment with your installation and try mods not included in the guide, you will probably need these tools.

 ### Mlox
+Optional.
 A plugin load order sorter.
 Mlox will not be used in this guide (plugin order will be adjusted manually in the [Finish Line](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/FINISHLINE.md) section of the guide.
 If you add your own mods, you may want to check your load order with Mlox.
 1. Download the latest version of [mlox from github](https://github.com/mlox/mlox/releases/).
 Review the [github page](https://github.com/mlox/mlox) for more information on its use
 1. Extract the mlox.exe to your Morrowind root directory (Morrowind\mlox.exe).
 You can add mlox to your list of executables in Wrye Mash by clicking the gear icon at the bottom bar.
 In the "Wrye Mash Settings" popup navigate to the "Paths" tab and add the Mlox.exe filepath.